Religion, Libertarian Cults And The American West In 'Wild Wild Country'

 What began as a hopeful experiment spiraled into a historic battle between a new-age spiritual group, their rural neighbors — and eventually the federal government.

 Chapman and Maclain Way explore that battle in their new Netflix six-part series, Wild Wild Country.
-The directors tell the story of Rajneeshpuram, a utopian community established by the followers of an Indian spiritual guru named Baghwan Sri Rajneesh, in rural Oregon in the early 1980s.
+The directors tell the story of Rajneeshpuram, a utopian community established by the followers of an Indian spiritual guru named Bhagwan Sri Rajneesh, in rural Oregon in the early 1980s.

 The Rajneeshpuram moved into a 60,000-acre ranch near the conservative town of Antelope, and the free-loving followers quickly began to butt heads with local residents.
 The conflict escalated to federal charges of immigration fraud, attempted murder and the largest bioterrorism attack in United States history.

-Note: A previous version of this story misspelled Bhagwan Shree Rajneesh as Bahgwan Shree Rajneesh.